Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/nerissa-c2d6.md

 **The Princess’ Chambers**

 As she continued with her search, Nerissa stumbled upon [the Princess’ chambers](https://youtu.be/-BFf3e6YJwY?t=2162).
-There was a guard on duty in front of the door, and while he would say clear as day that nobody could enter the room on his watch, he didn’t make any effort to stop the maiden from barging in.
+There was a guard on duty in front of the door, and while he would say clear as day that nobody could enter the room on his watch, he didn’t make any effort to stop the Maiden from barging in.

 She looked and looked and to her surprise, she found letters in the drawers.
 From whom could they be?
 Growing curious, she invited herself to skim their contents...
 Love letters?
 From Cecilia Immerkind?!